networknext/next/cmd/portal/README.md

 #### Required
 - `ENV`: the environment the service is running in.
 Should be either local, dev, staging, or prod
-- `LOOKER_SECRET`: the secret for accessing the Looker API
+- `LOOKER_SECRET`: the secret to sign the SSO URLs embedded in the Portal for Looker
 - `LOOKER_HOST`: the hostname for the Looker API
 - `GITHUB_ACCESS_TOKEN`: the token to access Github API via OAuth 2.0 to read relase notes
 - `SLACK_WEBHOOK_URL`: the Slack webhook URL to send messages notifications to Slack channels